• Skip to primary navigation

 The Sugar Queen by Sarah Addison Allen is the official April 2015 pick for the Peanut Blossom Book Club for Recovering Readers.

-A copy of The Sugar Queen by Sarah Addison Allen sits on a table.
+A copy of the book The Sugar Queen is on the table.

 Welcome to the April event of the Peanut Blossom Book Club for Recovering Readers!
 This month I'm pleased to welcome you to The Sugar Queen discussion.